dgraph-io/dgraph/wiki/content/query-language/index.md

 #### Unicode Characters

-This example shows the type of tokenization that is similar to term tokenization of full text search.
+This example shows the type of tokenization that is similar to term tokenization of full-text search.
 Instead of being broken down into terms or stem words, the text is instead broken down into its constituent unicode codepoints (in Go terminology these are called *runes*).

 {{% notice "note" %}}
 This tokenizer would create a very large index that would be expensive to manage and store.
-That's one of the reasons that text indexing usually occurs at a higher level; stem words for full text search or terms for term search.
+That's one of the reasons that text indexing usually occurs at a higher level; stem words for full-text search or terms for term search.
 {{% /notice %}}

 The implementation of the plugin looks like this: